Condition of the Watershed

 About 92% of the watershed is developed, and 25% is covered by impervious surfaces, such as parking lots, roads, driveways, and roofs.
 During rain storms, such surfaces produce large volumes of runoff at high velocity that damage streams.
 To halt and reverse the damage, both the amount and velocity of stormwater runoff must be reduced.

-Assessments conducted by Fairfax County and the Commonwealth of Virginia over the past 30 years find streams in the Little Hunting Creek Watershed in poor condition because of:
+Assessments conducted by Fairfax County and the Commonwealth of Virginia over the past 30 years have found streams in the Little Hunting Creek Watershed in poor condition.

 Streambank erosion and sedimentation